-When the smoker is prepared, line the water pan with aluminum foil and then fill it with water.
+After you prepare the smoker, line the water pan with aluminum foil and then fill it with water.
 Open up the valve on the smoker and check for leaks.
 Now, light the burner according to the instructions of the manufacturer.

-When the fire has been lit, it’s time to set the controller on the smoker to the desired temperature.
+Once you’ve lit the fire, it’s time to set the controller on the smoker to the desired temperature.
 This is usually between 225 to 250-degrees Fahrenheit.
-Once the temperature has been set, allow the smoker to preheat for approximately 15-minutes.
+Once you set the temperature, allow the smoker to preheat for approximately 15-minutes.
 During this time, make sure the vents and/or chimney damper are properly set.

 Now it’s time to add the sawdust, wood chips, or wood chunks to the pan above the burner.
 Continue on with the heating process until smoke begins to billow up and out through the damper of the smoker.
 When it begins smoking, arrange the food on the racks or hooks.

-Make sure to regularly check the wood and water pans to make sure they don’t need to be refilled.
+Make sure to regularly check the wood and water pans and refill if needed.
 It’s also important to make sure that the flame hasn’t gone out every once in a while, too.
 This could result in a dangerous buildup of propane gas in the chamber.